Miszamm/ms-ktm/README.md

 os.environ["MONGO_DBNAME"]= "DATABASE_NAME"

+For next step you need to prowide MONGO_URI, MONGO_DBNAME and also Secrete Key.
+First two variables are created or I should say provided by MongoDB, Secret Key would have to be updated with your own password.
+Persoanlly i used a [Random Keygen](https://randomkeygen.com) I used Fort Knox Passwords - Secure enough for almost anything, like root or administrator passwords.
+To get Mongo_URI , go to clusters in MongoDB, click connect, than next step would be to choose option connect  your application and copy the link prowided.passwords and database names needs to be ubtated.
+If you planing to push application to a public repository , make sure env.py is added to gitignore file.
+5. To run application locally in the terminal, type

+web: python3 app.py

+To deploy project in Heroku , follow the steps below:
+1. Lgin to Heroku, create a new app.
+Than choose the region you are in.
+2. Create Procfile and requirements.txt in the terminal by using following commands:
+Requirements.txt:

+    pip3 freeze --local > requirements.txt

+Procfile:

+    echo web: python app.py > Procfile

+3. Make sure your procfile contains following line:

+    web: python app.py

+4. In Heroku scroll the page down to deployment method section, select Github for automatic deploymnet.

+5. From the inputs select your own github user enter name for your repo, than click search to find your repo, than sellect "connect" button.

+6. From the settings select "Reveal config vars", and apply variables storred in env.py file(MONGO_DBNAME, MONGO_URI, SECRET_KEY, PORT, IP).
+To prevent DEBUG being in active state in live website, DEBUG variable shouldn't be set up in config vars.

+7. When variables are set correctly click "Deploy" followed by "Enable automatic deployment".
+Deploy branch, when Heroku finish building the app select "view app" to see app running.

+8. Commit and push changes.
 # 3. Wireframe

 The wireframe was designed using [Balsamiq](https://balsamiq.com/) and links to the final version can be found below: